veganaize/closure-compiler/Managing-Dependencies.md

 ### FAQ

-**I made a syntax error in one of my library files, and when I used `--dependency_mode=STRICT`/`--dependency_mode=LOOSE`, Closure Compiler didn't catch it.
+**I made a syntax error in one of my library files, and when I used `--dependency_mode=PRUNE`/`--dependency_mode=PRUNE_LEGACY`, Closure Compiler didn't catch it.
 Why not?**

 When you use these flags, Closure Compiler looks at the dependencies and drops library files that are not required.
 It makes this determination very early in the process.
 It doesn't even parse the dropped files to check if they're syntactically valid.

-If you're writing a library and you're primarily using Closure Compiler to do syntax checking on that library, then you should not use `--dependency_mode=STRICT` or `--dependency_mode=LOOSE`.
+If you're writing a library and you're primarily using Closure Compiler to do syntax checking on that library, then you should not use `--dependency_mode=PRUNE` or `--dependency_mode=PRUNE_LEGACY`.
 You should create separate build rules for syntax checking and for compiling just what's needed in your app.

 **I aliased `goog.require` or CommonJS's `require` statement like `var r = goog.require;`.
 Now dependency sorting doesn't work.
 Why?**